Lucille Teasdale-Corti: Uganda

-In her career at Lacor Hospital she performed more than 13,000 operations.
-The hospital’s 1996 Annual Report registered 446 beds, 13,437 admitted and 116,953 outpatients treated at the main Hospital, while the two functioning Peripheral Health Centres (a third was closed due to insecurity) registered 48 beds, 399 admitted and 11.549 outpatients.
+In her career at Lacor Hospital, she performed more than 13,000 operations.
+The hospital’s 1996 annual report registered 446 beds, 13,437 admitted and 116,953 outpatients treated at the main Hospital, while the two functioning Peripheral Health Centres (a third was closed due to insecurity) registered 48 beds, 399 admitted and 11.549 outpatients.
 Other activities include 1,114 deliveries, 1,278 major surgeries and 33,613 doses of vaccine administered despite the conflict.

-Lucille Teasdale’s body was returned to Uganda at a time when the insurgency surrounding the hospital was at one of its worst points.
+Teasdale-Corti's body was returned to Uganda while the insurgency surrounding the hospital was at one of its worst moments.
 The military had airlifted her and Piero with a helicopter when they had left Lacor because the roads were too dangerous.
 Thousands of "night commuters," mostly children and women, sought shelter within the hospital each night from the rebels who raided the villages at night to loot, kill and abduct children between ages 6 and 14.
-The funeral service for Lucille was held in the nearby Cathedral and was attended by hundreds.
-Some staff even travelled up to 40 km on foot from the health centres, despite the risk of ambushes and landmines on the roads.
+The funeral service for Teasdale-Corti was held in the nearby cathedral and was attended by hundreds.
+Some staff even travelled up to 40 km on foot from the health centres despite the risk of ambushes and landmines on the roads.
 The military even positioned an armed tank outside the cathedral for the mourners’ protection.
 She was interred in one of the hospital’s courtyards.